terasolunaorg/terasoluna-gfw-functionaltest/README.md

 > **Note:**
 >
-> If you not use default user(`postgres`) or password(`P0stgres`), you should modify settings in `terasoluna-gfw-functionaltest-env/configs/local/ContainerConfigXML/context.xml`.
+> If you do not use default user(`postgres`) or password(`P0stgres`), you should modify settings in `terasoluna-gfw-functionaltest-env/configs/local/ContainerConfigXML/context.xml`.

 ### [Step 4] Initialize database (Optional)
-If PostgreSQL use as database, initialize database before run functional test.
+If PostgreSQL is used as database, initialize database before run functional test.

 ```console
 $ mvn -U sql:execute -pl terasoluna-gfw-functionaltest-initdb